worldbank/template/README.md

 The `environment.yml` file is where you specify any packages available on the [Anaconda repository](https://anaconda.org) as well as from the Anaconda Cloud (including [conda-forge](https://conda-forge.org)).

-When using a package, make sure to include the pinned version of packages required by your project (including Jupyter notebooks) as shown below.
+When using dependencies, make sure to include the pinned version of packages required by your project (including by Jupyter notebooks) as shown below.

 ```
 channels: